 SURVEY OF COMPANIES AND EXPERTS FROM AROUND THE WORLD

 The research team of GoodFirms surveyed 500+ firms and experts to learn how brands build, level or regulate their online reputation management strategy while experiencing both ups and downs of the reputation cycle.
 These fortified companies provided their maverick solutions for building and maintaining a positive image and facing the challenges while doing so.
 Peruse on to discover the factual report produced by the GoodFirms’ research team for the same.

 Here is the full list of Research Partners, who helped us garner participants for this survey, and insights for the research.

 Some savvy insights were obtained from the ORM experts in this research.
 These recommendations from the ORM specialists belonging to different nations have permitted GoodFirms to feature their vital viewpoints that could assist the brands in understanding the online reputation management benefits.
 Scrutinize the graphically represented answers of the survey questions below to get a clearer comprehension of current reputation management practices.

 1. How important is the positive reputation for the success of a business?

 It is no surprise that 92.6% of the participants affirmed that a positive reputation is eminent for the success of any business.
 Making a positive reputation from the get-go is the fundamental step in being a recognizable brand that associates with clients.
-By concentrating on the reputation right off the bat, it can be made sure that a business not only connects with its consumers but also builds trust among the investors to grow with the right demeanor.
+By concentrating on the reputation right off the bat, it can be made sure that a business not only connects with its consumers but also builds trust among the investors to grow with the right demeanour.